devashrlucas/nanny-share-concept/README.md

 This repository is for a simple font-end concept for a neighborhood nanny share program.
 This concept was designed for a fictional neighborhood.

 Please note that this project does not include any server side processing of form submission data.
-Any data submitted via the form will not be saved.
-A `405` error message will be generated once the form is successfully submitted.
+"Successful" submission of the form will generate a `405` error message; please go back to the previous page to continue viewing the demo.

 A demo for the site can be viewed here: [http://devashrlucas.github.io/nanny-share-concept](http://devashrlucas.github.io/nanny-share-concept)